DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 the anxieties about cyber-safety issues relate to the cultural and digital disconnects between older and younger generations, and to uncertainty about how to navigate the dynamics between these worlds.
-One community worker said: ‘People split it up between their cultural responsibilities and then their Facebook/Divas personality.
+One community worker said, ‘People split it up between their cultural responsibilities and then their Facebook/Divas personality.
 But when it suits them, they’ll be in the other world.’
 This dichotomy between digital and cultural worlds is often framed in terms of a cyber culture